Aaron Rodgers Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 - Rodgers has passed for 1,241 yards (248.2 per game) while completing 65.6% of his passes (107-for-163), with 10 touchdowns and three interceptions.

-- He also has eight rushing yards on seven carries with one touchdown, averaging 1.6 yards per game.
+- He's also rushed seven times for eight yards and one touchdown, averaging 1.6 yards per game.

-- The Packers have thrown the football in 57.4% of their plays from scrimmage this year while running the ball 42.6% of the time.
-This offensive attack ranks 14th in the NFL in points scored.
+- The Packers, who rank 14th in the NFL in points scored, have attempted a pass 57.4% of the time while running the ball 42.6% of the time.

-- Rodgers has attempted 26 of his 163 passes in the red zone, accounting for 50.0% of his team's red zone plays.
+- Rodgers has thrown 26 passes in the red zone this season, 50.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Rodgers' matchup with the Bears.